-It’s the smallest city in Britain and a has been a place of pilgrimage for centuries.
-Travel writer and St Davids' local Alf Alderson takes us on a tour, highlighting his favourite things to see and do in and around this miniature metropolis.
+It’s the smallest city in Britain and has been a place of pilgrimage for centuries.
+Travel writer and St Davids local Alf Alderson takes us on a tour, highlighting his favourite things to see and do in and around this miniature metropolis.

 Oriel y Parc Gallery

 Located in the National Park Information Centre, Oriel y Parc Gallery hosts displays from the collections of the National Museum of Wales alongside work by local artists and craftspeople.
-It’s also home to works by abstract painter Graham Sutherland, who left a collection of his dramatic and imaginative landscapes to the people of Pembrokeshire, stipulating that the paintings should be seen in the place which had inspired them.
+It’s also home to works by surrealist painter Graham Sutherland.
+He left a collection of his dramatic and imaginative landscapes to the people of Pembrokeshire, stipulating that the paintings should be seen in the place which had inspired them.

 The Bishop’s Palace